tetracorp/k240/docs/_posts/2020-02-29-development.md

 #### 1995 onward

 - __Dec 1996__: PC sequel Fragile Allegiance released.
+- __3 Sep 1997__: Someone creates a zip file of K240 which would later be uploaded to Gremlin Graphics World as an authorized download.
+- __30 July 2001__: Last modified date on the authorized download of K240
+  available from Gremlin Graphics World.
-- __14 Oct 2001__: Someone makes a modified copy of the TRZ cracked release of disk 1 is made.
+- __14 Oct 2001__: Someone makes a slightly modified copy of the TRZ cracked release of disk 1.
 It removes the TRZ cracktro.